Ballochney Railway: Subsequent history

-The location of active mineral extraction changed with time as pits became exhausted and new ones opened; the former Ballochney line continued to play a part in transporting minerals for the rest of the nineteenth century.
+The location of active mineral extraction changed with time as pits became exhausted and new ones opened; the former Ballochney line continued to play a part in transporting minerals for the rest of the 19th century.
 The inclines on the Ballochney main line converted to locomotive operation, notwithstanding the very steep gradients.
 The passenger service over the Arbuckle route to the Slamannan line continued, and survived until 1930.
 By that time nearly all the pits and quarries had closed; the few remaining terminals closed progressively.
 The final part of the Ballochney system was the link from Kipps to the Hallcraig Street station, which remained open for goods traffic for Airdrie until closure in 1964.
 (A short stub at the western extremity may have remained open until 1971.